ZhiJuanTang/pigeon-map-React-App/readme.md

-#FREE NOW React Frontend Test
+#This is React Frontend Test
 Please finish the tasks specified below and send us the code as a '.zip' file afterwards.
 Keep the following in mind while implementing the given tasks:
 - The task is chosen to be simple enough to be finished within a maximum of four hours.